Free PDF: Dr. K.C. Chaudhuri Biography

 In this guide, we will cover:

-- The History of the Indian Academy of Pediatrics (IAP)
+- The Indian Academy of Pediatrics’ (IAP) past

 - The legacy of Dr. K.C.
-Chaudhuri, known as the Father of Indian pediatrics
+Chaudhuri, the father of Indian pediatrics

-- How the IAP vaccination schedule works for children in India
+- How the IAP vaccination schedule works in India

 DR. K.C.
 Chaudhuri – Father of Indian Pediatrics